cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 ### Contributing

-I am open to pull requests as well as other feedback.
 One of the best ways that you can contribute is to help me make it better, either with code or with constructive feedback.
-Other ways:
+Ways to help:

 * I am open to pull requests and welcome improvements.
 * [Feedback](https://github.com/dmhendricks/backblaze-media-offloader/issues) on how I can make it better.
 * **Testing!** If you try the plugin - please use the [installable ZIP](#installation), let me know what works and what doesn't.
 If you have an [issue](https://github.com/dmhendricks/backblaze-media-offloader/issues), it is helpful if you can describe (as much as you are aware of) your environment - install method, WordPress version, PHP version, operating system, and web server (Apache, Nginx, etc).
 * Translations (or [donations](https://paypal.me/danielhendricks) to create/maintain them)
-* Sponsor a personal account on WP Engine (for testing plugins) or provide me with SFTP access to a transferrable install.

 ## Requirements